top of page

 - LA Downtown News

-Vân Scott began releasing singles and videos at the end of 2019 while finishing songs for his debut album, Almost Gone (AWAL / Oat Brand Music), which came out in July of 2021.
-During the recording process, he was fortunate enough to be mentored by influential music producers Rodney “Darkchild” Jerkins and Mike Elizondo.
-“There was one afternoon I spent with Rodney where we talked for hours about production philosophy,” says Scott.
-“I played him a bunch of demos that day and he gave me tips on how I should approach the productions.”
-“As for Mike,” says Scott, “I used to meet with him pretty regularly at his Tarzana studio to play my latest demos.
-He always gave me invaluable feedback and helped me uncover more of my own unique voice, at the same time introducing me to obscure artists I’d never heard of for inspiration.
-Eventually, I reached a point where I walked in with my first three singles off the debut album, and we both knew it was time to record and share those songs.”
+Scott began releasing singles and videos at the end of 2019 while finishing songs for his debut album, Almost Gone, released in 2021.
+His single “What’s Coming Next?'' from that record eventually won him the Overall Grand Prize in the 2021 USA Songwriting Competition.
+During the recording process, he was fortunate enough to be mentored by not one, but two Grammy-winning superproducers Rodney “Darkchild” Jerkins and Mike Elizondo.
+“There was one afternoon that I spent with Rodney where we talked for hours about production philosophy,” says Scott.
+“I played him several demos that day and he gave me some tips on how I should approach the productions.”
+“As for Mike,” says Scott, “I used to meet with him pretty regularly at his studio in California to play him my latest demos.
+He gave me invaluable feedback and helped me uncover more of my own unique voice while introducing me to obscure artists I’d never heard of for musical inspiration.
+Eventually, I reached a point where I walked in with my first three singles off the album, and we both knew it was time to record and share them.”

 Winner-USASC.jpg